Understanding Dividend Reliability with DivInsights Safety

 In simple terms, this means:

-• Higher DivInsights Safety means the company looks more like those that have historically maintained stable dividends
+- Higher DivInsights Safety means the company looks more like companies that have historically maintained or increased their dividends.

-Use DivInsights Safety to assess a company’s dividend reliability by understanding how its financial profile relates into dividend risk.
+Use DivInsights Safety to assess whether a company’s dividend appears sustainable.

 These classifications reflect historical patterns, not guarantees of future outcomes.